cocotb/cocotb/docs/source/quickstart.rst

 Things to note:
    * Use :func:`cocotb.triggers.ReadOnly` before sampling a signal.
-   * Use :func:`cocotb.triggers.NextTimeStep` to escape the ReadOnly phase.
+   * Use :func:`cocotb.triggers.NextTimeStep` to resume after the ReadOnly phase.

 .. _quickstart_running_a_test: